yuancanqin/yuancanqin.github.io/_posts/2022-07-08-Cooperation-EEAProject-SettingUp-via-EA&MySQL.md

 ```

 # 5.	troubleshooting
-The error message Got a packet bigger than 'MAX_allowed_packet' bytes may be displayed when the local project is imported to the Server Database.
+The error message 'Got a packet bigger than 'MAX_allowed_packet' bytes' may be displayed when the local project is imported to the Server Database.
 The solution is as follows:
 ```
 show VARIABLES like ‘%max_allowed_packet%’;     # check the max_allowed_packet value
 Result showing as ：